 Previous versions and discussions:

-This document is a suggested process for developing and advancing Gitcoin Community dynamics, governance flows and everything that comes with it.
+This document, written by @Pop, @kweiss and @ceresstation is the ratified process for developing,advancing and governing Gitcoin.
 It is a living document intended to be owned, modified, and enforced by stewards as well as the overall community.

-The post is intended to anchor and kickstart discussion around the different roles, flows and pathways so that we may ensure the effective and smooth operation of everything we do in this community.
-We’ll move this over to get ratified after discussions are complete
+The post is intended to anchor and showcase the different roles, flows and pathways that ensure the effective and smooth operation of everything we do in this community.

 *Please note that if you have support questions, our Discord here is the place to ask, comments not related to the proposal in this thread will be removed.